mindgruve/mg-reverse-proxy/README.md

     $reverseProxy = new CachedReverseProxy(new CustomWordpressAdapter(dirname( __FILE__ ) . '/wp/wp-blog-header.php', 600, $store));

 **Note**:  The WordPress adapter is meant to be a quick way for developers to cache their WordPress application.
 The setCacheHeaders function can become very large if your busines rules to determine which pages should be cached are complex.
 At some point, it probably makes sense to refactor this caching logic out of the setCacheHeaders method and into your WordPress application.
 At that point you can switch your caching adapter to use the Generic adapter instead of the WordPress adapter.
+This will scale better and will allow you to switch out MG-Reverse-Proxy for a different solution such as Varnish.

 ## Bugs / Patches / Features
 Contributions are welcomed.
 Feel free to fork and submit a pull request.